Seiya Suzuki Player Props: Cubs vs. Dodgers

 |Games w/1+ RBI

-- The Dodgers pitching staff was fifth in the big leagues last season with a collective 9.1 strikeouts per nine innings.
+- The Dodgers pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- Grove (0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched) makes the start for the Dodgers, his fourth of the season.
+- The Dodgers are sending Urias (3-1) to the mound for his fifth start of the season.
+He is 3-1 with a 1.90 ERA and 26 strikeouts through 23 2/3 innings pitched.

-- In his last outing on Sunday against the Chicago Cubs, the right-hander went 5 2/3 innings, allowing one earned run while surrendering two hits.
+- The lefty last pitched on Sunday against the Chicago Cubs, when he tossed 5 2/3 innings, allowing two earned runs while giving up eight hits.

-- The 26-year-old has a 9.00 ERA and 9.7 strikeouts per nine innings in three games this season, while allowing a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.